andre-amato/CarentalMVP/README.md

+docker-compose up
+npm i
+npm run dev

+Front
 ✗ npm run test:frontend

+To run this tests, restart the backend with docker-compose down

+And then
+docker-compose up

+npx cypress open

+Backend

+npm run
+"test:backend:unit":
+"test:backend:integration":
+"test:backend:e2e":

 # Carental - Car Rental System MVP

-This project is an MVP (Minimum Viable Product) for a car rental system in Barcelona.
+This project is an MVP (Minimum Viable Product) for a car rental system.
 It demonstrates a booking engine for car rentals with clean, maintainable architecture.

 ## Project Structure